JohanMabille/offsite-jupyter-overview/index.md

 ---

-# VS Code Notebooks vs JupyterLab
+# Visual Studio Code vs JupyterLab

 ---

-# VS Code
+# VS Code Notebooks

+- Intellisense
+- Integrates with the VS Code debugger (but uses the Jupyter debugger underneath)
 - Support for Jupyter Widgets (core and custom widgets)
-- Integrate with the VS Code debugger (but uses the Jupyter debugger underneath)
+- Variable explorer
-- Integrate with GitHub Copilot
+- Integrates with GitHub Copilot
 - Slightly more complicated to use?

 ---